alex-unruh/dot-notation-config/README.md

 Config::remove($my_array_item, $value_to_remove);
 ```

-The first two is described in this documentation, the other is described in the [Dflydev Dot Access data](https://github.com/dflydev/dflydev-dot-access-data) docs.

 ### Tricks:

 As the library only has static methods, you can set the configuration files directory at any time or in any file called before manipulating the data through the class's methods.